-We put safety cameras on high-risk parts of the roading network and we’re installing signs so you know there is a safety camera nearby.
+We put fixed safety cameras on high-risk stretches of road and we’re installing signs so you know there is a fixed safety camera nearby.
 We want people to see our signs, slow down if needed, and respect red lights.

-Research shows a mix of signed and unsigned safety cameras of various types generates greater road safety benefits than either one alone.
-We'll sign our permanent safety cameras and keep mobile cameras unsigned.
+Research shows a mix of signposted and unsigned safety cameras of various types generates greater road safety benefits than either one alone.
+We'll signpost our fixed safety cameras and keep mobile safety cameras unsigned.
 Signs are a reminder to check your speed, slow down if needed, and to respect red lights.

 When we make new signs for streets and roads, we have to follow the specifications in the Land Transport Rule: Traffic Control Devices 2004.
 Rules for signs in rural and urban settings are different.